tenggaard/Embedded_understanding/README.md

     + [The static embeddings correlates frequency and centrality (vector length)](#the-static-embeddings-correlates-frequency-and-centrality--vector-length-)
     + [The rotation alignment correlates centrality and aligned distance](#the-rotation-alignment-correlates-centrality-and-aligned-distance)

-# Embedded Understanding
-Research project carried out by Thyge Enggaard under the supervision of Sune Lehmann and Morten Axel Pedersen.

 # About this project
 Apparently, ~500m tweets are tweeted on Twitter per day, and ~2m comments are made on Reddit per day.
 For social scienties interested in studying what is being said (and debated, and misunderstood, and...) this pose a significant challenge to methods based on reading a corpus end-to-end.